ASNA/SunFarm/docs/navigation-menu.md

 permalink: /navigation-menu/
 ---

-Legacy IBMi Applications were *typically* navigated using keyboard special keys.
+Legacy IBM i Applications were *typically* navigated using keyboard special keys.
 We are talking about the **F** (or *Function*) keys IBM keyboards have on top of the keyboard.

-Pages are described in *Displayfile*s on the IBMi Platform using a language called DDS.
+Pages are described in *Displayfile*s on the IBM i Platform using a language called DDS.

 A *Displayfile* describes one or more *records* (sections of a page), where the developer can indicate which of the *Function* keys are *Active*, keys that are allowed for the operation and navigation of the page.